apache/nuttx/configs/sama5d4-ek/README.txt

        symbol table was created.
 I have added logic to created the symbol table, but I am currently stuck in the 'make import' step.
 This currently dies with a mysterious error '/bin/sh: -w: invalid option'

+       That mysterious error is comming from the COMPILE macro defined in apps/import/Make.defs.
+There is something lethal about CFLAGS.
+       Although I can print all of the components of CFLAGS, the use of CFLAGS causes the error.
+In fact, this will generate the same error;

+         $(warning CFLAGS=$(CFLAGS))

   nsh: